microsoft/playwright/docs/src/extensibility.md

 content scripts.
 Note that running as a content script is not guaranteed when the engine is used together with other custom engines.

-Selectors must be registerd before the page that uses it is created, otherwise the
+Selectors must be registered before creating the page.

 An example of registering selector engine that queries elements based on a tag name: